-I LOVE creamy chickpea salads and this creamy curried chickpea salad is my new favorite!
+I LOVE creamy chickpea salads!
 They are so addicting that I can literally sit and eat the whole bowl within a day.
+And this curry chickpea salad is my new favorite flavor!

 Honestly, I can’t say that I love one more than the other.
 They each have a different flavor and are equally delicious in my book.
-But if you’re a curry lover, you will be smitten over this salad!
+But if you’re a curry lover, you will be smitten over this curry chickpea salad!

 I love the combination of curry with the sweetness of the raisins, along with the crunch from the carrots and cashews.
 It’s a perfect blend of flavor and texture!